Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Examples of resolutions with conical slices

 \begin{lem} The assignment $c\mapsto x+c$ induces a $G_x$-equivariant map $\mu_x^{-1}(0)\cap \nu^{-1}(0)\ra \mu^{-1}(\lambda)$ and the induced map $(\mu_x^{-1}(0)\cap\nu^{-1}(0))/\!\!/ G_x\ra \mu^{-1}(\lambda)/\!\!/G$ is {\'e}tale. \end{lem} \begin{proof} Exactly the same argument as in \lemref{Slice1Weinstein} works here as well. \end{proof}

-\begin{lem} The map $\nu:C\ra L^*$ is smooth at 0, so $\nu^{-1}(0)$ is smooth at 0.
-Its tangent space is identified with $W$. \end{lem} \begin{proof} Identifying the tangent spaces at 0 with $C$ and $L^*$ correspondingly, by the definition of $\nu$ the differential of $\nu$ at 0 is given by
+\begin{lem} The map $\nu:C\ra L^*$ is smooth at 0, so 0 is a smooth point of $\nu^{-1}(0)$.
+Its tangent space at 0 is identified with $W$. \end{lem} \begin{proof} Identifying the tangent spaces at 0 with $C$ and $L^*$ correspondingly, by the definition of $\nu$, the differential of $\nu$ at 0 is given by